 Standard treatment guidelines (STGs) outline the recommended treatment options for a specific disease or medical condition (e.g., HIV and AIDS) or a range of medical conditions.
-Along with essential medicine lists and formularies, STGs help promote rational medicine use.
+Along with essential medicines lists (EMLs) and formularies, STGs help promote rational medicine use.
 Developed in close collaboration with end users through a consultative and consensus-building process, STGs can help standardize and optimize patient care.
 They also help simplify medicine supply, treatment decisions, trainings, and reimbursements.

 To be successful, STGs require an evidence-based, transparent, and participatory development process as well as an effective and ongoing implementation strategy.
 The implementation of STGs requires a multifaceted approach, including educational outreach, interactive education workshops, auditing and feedback, influence of opinion leaders, and integration into pre-service trainings.
-The SIAPS approach to ensuring a systematic process of developing and implementing STGs hinges on building the capacity of national stakeholders to:
+The SIAPS approach to ensuring a systematic process of developing and implementing STGs hinged on building the capacity of national stakeholders to:

 - Establish an STG development and implementation committee